PsychoX21/Numerical-Techniques/README.md

 ### Week 2: Second Order ODEs with some applications

 * Solving second-order ODEs with Euler and RK4.
-* Simulating the Van der Pol Oscillator and Lorenz Attractor.
+* Van der Pol Oscillator: Simulated and analyzed the oscillator’s behavior for varying parameters.
+* Lorenz Attractor: Explored chaotic dynamics and sensitivity to initial conditions.